Route guidesRoutes Map

 You can type street or town names for the start/end of your route.
 A pop-up menu will appear as you type – choose the matching place.
 Click ‘Get route’ when you’ve chosen the start and end.

-Our map data comes from OpenStreetMap.
-OSM doesn’t usually record house numbers, so just type the street without a number.
+Our map data doesn’t have house numbers recorded, so just type the street name and town, not the number.

 You can add a via point at a named place, too.
 Click ‘Add at…’ and type the name.